- Sponsor Seminars

 Please submit your abstract online using the Abstract Submission Form.
 The submission form must be completed once for each submission, making sure to include the abstract title and author details.
 Authors should identify the session most appropriate to their paper, and their preferred presentation style (oral, poster, no preference).

-You can upload either the MS Word version of your abstract or a PDF version.
+You must upload in PDF format.
 During submission a PDF version of your abstract will be displayed and you will be asked to confirm that what is displaying is the correct and final version of your abstract.
-Authors can make further changes to their submitted files themselves up until the abstract deadline.
-After February 21st any changes required can only be made by paying an 18€ editing fee.
+Any changes required can only be made by paying an 18€ editing fee.
 Once you have ensured all the details are correct, please press the Submit Abstract to Conference button.

 On this page, click the 'choose file' button to select the file you wish to upload.
-We strongly recommend submitting in PDF format.
-However, if you choose to upload a .DOC format file it will be converted to a PDF once you upload it.
 Once you have chosen your file press the 'Upload button'.

 The details of your abstract will then be displayed.
 A viewing window is provided below so that you may review the PDF before submission.